vasilakisfil/Introspected-REST/README.md

 #### 10.4.1 The HTTP OPTIONS method
 The server can describe the meta-data of a resource in the response body of the `OPTIONS` request.
-In fact, OPTIONS method has historically been used for getting informtation on methods supported on a specific resource.
+In fact, OPTIONS method has historically been used for getting information on methods supported on a specific resource.

 According to [RFC 7231](https://tools.ietf.org/html/rfc7231) this method should be used to determine the capabilities of the server for the targeted resource: